 The p53/p73 family of tumor-regulators

-Over the years, we have performed systematic analyses to understand the functions of mutant p53, and have demonstrated that the even similar p53 mutants may have both common and differing properties, indicating that any targeting effort should be aimed at generating “specific-mutant-p53”-targteing molecules (rather than pan-mutant p53).
+Over the years, we have performed systematic analyses to understand the functions of mutant p53, and have demonstrated that p53 mutants may have both common and differing properties, indicating that any targeting effort should be aimed at generating “specific-mutant-p53”-targteing molecules (rather than pan-mutant p53).
 In this aspect, we are embarking on a program to identify novel molecules that would target mutant p53 expression without having an effect on the WT allele, using a multitude of novel screening strategies.

 p73 is a homologue of p53 and belongs to the same family of tumor suppressors.
 It exists as 2 major forms: the full-length TAp73 from (similar to p53), and the amino-terminal truncated DNp73 (similar to p47).
 However, unlike p53, it is hardly mutated, but both forms are often variably over-expressed in many cancers, suggesting that p73 may have other differing roles in regulating tumorigenesis.
 While absence of TAp73 promotes tumor formation in mice – albeit weakly, highlighting a role in tumor suppression, its role in supporting tumor growth had been controversial.
 Our work over the years has focused on understanding this property, and we had earlier shown that TAp73 is capable of driving cellular proliferation in specific contexts, through the regulation of AP-1 target genes.
 Recently, we have demonstrated that TAp73 is capable of inducing the expression of angiogeneic genes, especially in hypoxic conditions that are prevalent in tumors.
 Thus, TAp73 appears to be utilizing multiple mechanisms to promote cancer cell growth, implying that these tumor-promoting pathways may be targetable for improving therapeutic response.
 We have therefore embarked on identifying key molecular determinants of the TAp73 pathway through high-throughput whole-genome siRNA screens and proteomics approaches, with the eventual goal of inhibiting them to reduce angiogenesis and proliferation of cancer cells.
 In addition, given the diametrically opposite roles of TAp73 in both promoting and suppressing tumor formation, we are now poised to address the question on how a transcription factor like TAp73 is able to regulate these seemingly opposite cell fate outcomes.
 We have therefore started answering this question of cell fate, using novel screening technology and next-generation animal models to study the spatial and temporal role of TAp73 both within the tumor exclusively, as well as in the stromal compartments.